tinymce/openai-proxy-reference-implementation/docs/docs.md

 ## **Integrator Auth Endpoint [Component 3]**

-The nodejs server provides a `/authenticated` endpoint which can be used to check if the caller is logged in.
+The nodejs server provides an `/authenticated` endpoint which can be used to check if the caller is logged in.
 This is called by

 ….
 As this is an example application, this authentication component has been simplified to illustrate the allow and reject states, your final production configuration will need to be tailored to suit your applications production authentication requirements.